Kemp Klein

 Why Choose Kemp Klein Law Firm for Entertainment Law in Michigan

 • Reputation in Entertainment & Media: Kemp Klein Law Firm (Troy, Michigan) is recognized by Best Law Firms® and Best Lawyers® for Entertainment Law – Motion Pictures & Television in Michigan.
+These recognitions reflect peer reviewed evaluations of professional skill, experience, and reputation within the legal community.

 • Local, National & Global Reach: Because entertainment work often crosses state lines (distribution, licensing, royalties, media platforms), Kemp Klein can combine local Michigan savvy with broader legal networks.
 Kemp Klein is the exclusive Michigan member of Legus International.